zhenzhangca/Hadoop-Spark-Scala/README.md

 Then you will find the jar file under `scalasparkdemo/target/scala-2.11/classes ...`
 Run `sbt "run-main retail_db.GetRevenuePerOrder local <input_path> <output_path>"`
 The result is same as running with IDEA.
+###Setup Environment variables on Mac/Linux
+Why???
+Regularly, go to the `bin` directory of `spark-xxx-bin-hadoop2.7`, then run `./spark-shell`, spark will be running.
+Setting up environment variables is to run spark-submit, spark-shell from anywhere on the local machine using jar file.
+How???
+Navigate to the directory of `spark-xxx-bin-hadoop2.7` -> Setup new environment variable SPARK_HOME and update PATH.
+Run `export SPARK_HOME = /Users/XXX/spark-3.0.0-bin-hadoop2.7`  and `export PATH=$PATH:$SPARK_HOME/bin`
+Go to any directory and run spark-shell to validate.
+However,  when you restart the terminal, run `spark-shell`, `command not found`, because the envs are temporarily exported.
+In order to make them permanently, we have to add them into `.bash_profile`file.
+`ls -altr|grep profile`->`vi .bash_profile`...